EdwardMcFadden/EdwardMcFadden/README.md

 # 🚀 About Me
-I'm a emerging cybersecurity professional with a background in team building, operations and administration seeking to leverage technical expertise to enhance organizational security.
-A results-driven leader skilled in crisis management and event coordination with a proven track record at the Director level.
+Enthusiastic and adaptable cybersecurity professional with a proven track record leading and building high-performing teams.
+Possesses extensive experience in operations and administration, seeking to leverage in-depth technical expertise to fortify organizational security posture.
+Skilled in crisis management and event coordination, ensuring effective response and mitigation to security threats.

 ## 🛠 Skills
 Python, Bash, AWS, Operations